Local Deployments for Development

 npx convex run

-against this local deployment.
+to this deployment.

 directory.